developer-zebra/developer-zebra-site/src/emmtk/2-0/guide/oemdev/index.md

 This Managed Configuration allows an Administrator using an EMM to provide the Type of Standard Server via which a set of Zebra-issued licenses was activated on a Zebra Android device and therefore via which they should be returned, and should be specified if and only if the value ***Return All License*** is chosen for the Managed Configuration **Zebra Licensing Configuration - License Action**.

-- If the value ***Production Cloud Direct*** is chosen, then the licenses will be assumed to have been activated by by communicating directly to a Production *Zebra License Server* at a fixed known location on the Internet and all such licenses will be returned by communicating directly to the same server in the same way.
+- If the value ***Production Cloud Direct*** is chosen, then the licenses is assumed to have been activated by by communicating directly to a Production *Zebra License Server* at a fixed known location on the Internet and all such licenses is returned by communicating directly to the same server in the same way.

-- If the value ***Test Cloud Direct*** is chosen, then the licenses will be assumed to have been activated by by communicating directly to a Test *Zebra License Server* at a fixed known location on the Internet and all such licenses will be returned by communicating directly to the same server in the same way.
+- If the value ***Test Cloud Direct*** is chosen, then the licenses is assumed to have been activated by by communicating directly to a Test *Zebra License Server* at a fixed known location on the Internet and all such licenses is returned by communicating directly to the same server in the same way.

-- If the value ***Server Friendly Name*** is chosen, then the licenses will be assumed to have been activated by by communicating to a *Custom Server*.
+- If the value ***Server Friendly Name*** is chosen, then the licenses is assumed to have been activated by by communicating to a *Custom Server*.
 The additional Managed Configuration **Zebra Licensing Configuration - License Action Return All Licenses Server Type Friendly Name** MUST be specified to provide the *Friendly Name* that identifies the *Custom Server* via which the licenses were acquired and hence via which all such licenses should be returned.

 ### Zebra Licensing Configuration - License Action Return All Licenses Server Type Friendly Name